Alert: Notifications and correspondence during COVID-19 restrictions

 Look out for the danger signs

-- Turn off your appliance and contact a licensed gas worker of any of these danger signs occur which might indicate it might not be operating properly, causing incomplete combustion of the gas and emitting toxic carbon monoxide and other unpleasant gases, which in some cases could lead to a dangerous situation.
+- Turn off your appliance and contact a licensed gas worker if any of these danger signs occur which might indicate it might not be operating properly, causing incomplete combustion of the gas and emitting toxic carbon monoxide and other unpleasant gases, which in some cases could lead to a dangerous situation

 - The flame burns yellow instead of blue, which could be a sign the appliance is not operating properly.
 (Note: some flame-effect gas fireplaces are designed to burn with a yellow flame.)